-Perspective | Things I do not ever need to hear or read about a shooter again.
+Perspective | Things I do not ever need to hear or read about a shooter again

 Don’t need to hear thoughts and prayers.

-Don’t need to read excerpts of a weird manifesto whose reprinting is meant to disgust the American public but will inevitably end up drawing praise on some dark incel’d celler of the Internet.
+Don’t need to read excerpts of a weird manifesto whose reprinting is meant to disgust the American public but will inevitably end up drawing praise on some dark incel-ed cellar of the Internet.

 Don’t even need to know his name, really.